CroatiaControlLtd/asterix/asterix-specs-converter/README.md

-This directory contains example scripts to convert from .json to other text based formats.
+This directory contains a script to convert asterix definitions from .json to .xml format.

 Original asterix definition files are currently stored as .ast files (custom syntax) in this project: https://github.com/zoranbosnjak/asterix-specs